How to improve your bird spotting skills

 There are nearly 600 species of birds known in the uk, from resident garden birds to seasonal migratory visitors.
 We've pulled together some of our best places to go bird spotting, as well as a few top tips that you can use out in the field.

 Practice makes perfect

 If you’re confused between two species the best thing to do is to read about them and then seek each species out in its natural habitat.
-Once you've got a good description of the bird, and the more you experience a bird’s behaviour the better you’ll be at spotting it in the future.
-The British Trust for Ornithology website has advice on commonly confused species.
+Once you've got a good description of the bird, and the more you experience a bird’s behaviour, the better you’ll be at spotting it in the future.

 Understanding the structure of birds’ bodies and the terms used, particularly for different groups of feathers, is useful knowledge to have to hand in the field, especially when referring to identification guides.

 Another way to identify different species is through their songs and, surprisingly, they are relatively easy to learn.